Vickysug/baby-mikas-escape/README.md

 For the project the aim was to use AI, mainly Rosebud AI (https://play.rosebud.ai/home)

 On the platform a developer can clone games created by other developers and change them for their own purpose.

-I chose to use a game called Fall Boy.
+I chose to use a game called Fall Boy, Evolved from: 2D Playground, Created by: AdamBrody.

 ![alt text](images/fall.boy.rb.png)

 Although Rosebud can generate AI images, I created all mine in Photoshop.
 Rosebud also allows the AI chat to change code, however, this didn't work for me so I went into the code myself and changed it.

+If I were to expand the game further, it would include more levels including a level with a Parisian scene, and an older Mika collecting misical notes.